-Thornton Dial, Independent Projects, Andrew Edlin Gallery, New York
+Thornton Dial, Independent Projects, Andrew Edlin Gallery, New York, NY

-Hard Truths: The Art of Thornton Dial.
-Indianapolis Museum of Art, New Orleans Museum of Art, Mint Museum of Art, Charlotte, NC, High Museum of Art, Atlanta
+Hard Truths: The Art of Thornton Dial, Indianapolis Museum of Art, Indianapolis, IN; New Orleans Museum of Art, New Orleans, LA; The Mint Museum of Art, Charlotte, NC; High Museum of Art, Atlanta, GA

-Thornton Dial: Viewpoint of the Foundry Man.
-Andrew Edlin Gallery, New York
+Thornton Dial: Viewpoint of the Foundry Man, Andrew Edlin Gallery, New York, NY

-Thoughts on Paper.
-Ackland Art Museum, Chapel Hill, NC, Fleming Museum of Art at the University of Vermont, Burlington
+Thoughts on Paper, Ackland Art Museum, Chapel Hill, NC; Fleming Museum of Art at the University of Vermont, Burlington, VT

-Thornton Dial in the 21st Century.
-Museum of Fine Arts, Houston
+Thornton Dial in the 21st Century, Museum of Fine Arts, Houston, TX

-Thornton Dial: His Spoken Dreams.
-Ricco Maresca Gallery, New York
+Thornton Dial: His Spoken Dreams, Ricco Maresca Gallery, New York, NY

-Thornton Dial: Image of the Tiger.
-New Museum of Contemporary Art, New York; American Folk Art Museum, New York; American Center, Paris
+Thornton Dial: Image of the Tiger, New Museum of Contemporary Art, New York, NY; American Folk Art Museum, New York; American Center, Paris, France

-Thornton Dial: Works on Paper.
-Luise Ross Gallery, New York
+Thornton Dial: Works on Paper, Luise Ross Gallery, New York, NY

-Thornton Dial, Sr.: Works on Paper.
-Ricco Maresca Gallery, New York
+Thornton Dial, Sr.: Works on Paper, Ricco Maresca Gallery, New York, NY

-Thornton Dial: Strategy of the World.
-Southern Queens Park Association/African-American Hall of Fame, Jamaica, New York
+Thornton Dial: Strategy of the World, Southern Queens Park Association/African-American Hall of Fame, Jamaica, NY

-Thornton Dial: Ladies of the United States.
-Library Art Gallery, Kennesaw State College, Marietta, Georgia
+Thornton Dial: Ladies of the United States, Library Art Gallery, Kennesaw State College, Marietta, GA

-When the Stars Begin to Fall: Imagination and the American South, The Studio Museum in Harlem, New York
+When the Stars Begin to Fall: Imagination and the American South, The Studio Museum in Harlem, New York, NY

 Social Geographies: Interpreting Space and Place, curated by Leisa Rundquist, Asheville Museum of Art, Asheville, NC